rrice2004/Python-/LogFile Search/README.md

 positional arguments:
   folder_path  Path of the folder or directory to search (wrap in double quotes if directory name contains spaces) keywords     Keywords can be single word or number, seperated by a comma.
-Example: payload or 10.0.0.1 or video's.
+Example: payload or last_ or video's.

 options:
   -h, --help   show this help message and exit